 You tell your office staff, "I’m not working on vacation.”
 (The boundary).
 When you get a text about work, you simply ignore it or reply, "Out of office, please redirect or wait until I’m back in.”
 (Your action).
 Notice, by keeping your own boundary – you are also not checking your inbox or work email and have out-of-office notifications/forward to covering physician enabled.

-One key component from this unilateral boundary is that the boundary is about protecting your personal time, space, etc. - NOT about wanting people to start behaving differently.
+One key component of this unilateral boundary is that the boundary is about protecting your personal time, space, etc. - NOT about wanting people to start behaving differently.
 The latter is manipulation.
 For instance, you wouldn’t institute “When I do x for you, you will do y in return.”
 This has nothing to do with your personal space or time being imposed upon and has everything to do with how you want others to behave (which we covered last week).

 Now, that's not to say in healthy relationships, you don't get to have an "Ask."
 But that's not a boundary.
-An ask is something you would like in a mutually beneficial relationship, but dropping the expectation, they will follow through.
+An ask is something you would like in a mutually beneficial relationship, but dropping the expectation that they will follow through.
 (More on this in a future blog.)
 The boundary and your action, when broken, are about protecting yourself and the relationship, not coercion.

 So, love and honor yourself enough and respect and believe the best in others to tell people the truth.
 Good boundaries come from a place of love, not anger or frustration.
 Take responsibility for your emotions.
 Drop the manuals, set the boundaries, lose the drama, enjoy life and your relationships more fully.
+Enjoy a short video on the topic.

 Have a joy-filled and boundaried week!